 - First-time beginning students admitted to Exploratory Studies

-- This LC is available to Honors College participants; those students will live in Shreve Hall with the Honors College and participate in the course(s) and activities of the LC
+- This LC is available to Honors College participants; those students will live with the Honors College and participate in the course(s) and activities of the LC

 - OPTIONAL in Owen Hall

 - If you choose this option, your roommate in most cases will be a member of the LC

 - Completing a housing contract is a separate process from applying for the LC